apache/nuttx/Documentation/guides/zerolatencyinterrupts.rst

 Hence, if you need to disable the high priority interrupt, you will have to disable the interrupt either at the peripheral that generates the interrupt or at the interrupt controller, the *NVIC*.
-Disabling global interrupts via the *BASEPRI* register cannot affect high priority interrupts.
+Disabling global interrupts via the *BASEPRI* register must not be allowed to affect high priority interrupts.

 Dependencies
 ------------